-Your website or blog is fundamentally a contract between you and your customers or visitors.
-You are accountable for the content you put on your website or blog, and, consequently, open to legal problems and litigation for things such as:
+Your website or blog is fundamentally a contract between you, your customers, your users, and your visitors.
+You are accountable for the content you put on your website or blog.
+Consequently, you open yourself to fines and lawsuits for such things as:

 - Posting copyrighted content that belongs to others